Applied Science BTEC National Extended Certificate (AAQ)

-Study the three sciences, from diseases and infections in Biology, to titrations and chromatography in Chemistry, and waves and circuits in Physics!
+Study the three sciences, from cells and tissues in Biology, to titrations and chromatography in Chemistry, and waves and circuits in Physics!

 The course builds upon all three of the sciences.
-It focuses on broadening your understanding of science and in the second year looks at diseases and infections.
+It focuses on broadening your understanding of science and in the second year looks at contemporary issues in science.
+It is assessed through a mixture of coursework and exams (50/50 split).

 First Year